JeremyHub/pvp-2048/README.md

 Currently hosted at jeremyhub.ninja/pvp-2048

 It is built using Phaser and Firebase.
+It uses Mocha for testing.

 # Development